Subjects

 - Know how to select the type, route, dose and frequency of analgesia to maximise efficacy and reduce harm (MusSkel4)

-- Can be able to differentiate between acute treatment and chronic prophylaxis of gout (MusSkel4)
+- Can differentiate between acute treatment and chronic prophylaxis of gout (MusSkel4)

 - Pharmacological Therapy - Musculoskeletal Disorders (General)